networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-2021-07-08-at-11.31.50.png "Fabric Status")

-Now let's assign the discovered switches to the fabric.
+Let's assign the discovered switches to the fabric.
 Go across to the wizard and select the "Assign switch to fabric" option.

 ![](screenshot-2021-07-08-at-11.32.09.png "Assign switch to fabric")